PropusIT/module-actor/readme.md

 register an event listener.
 One such event is the "command" event as command documents come in

+## `onCommand`

+registers an event listener for "command" events

 ## `subscribe`

-subscribe as a webhook to another actor.
+subscribe as a webhook to another actor by sending a `subscribe` command document using `sendCommand`.
 That other actor will send documents to own endpoints.
 If there is a command actor, there is no need to find out to which actor to subscribe, unless you have one in mind specifically, as the command actor will relay the subscription.
 Arguments:

 -   `targetUrl`: url of the actor to subscribe to, typically the command actor, so `http://localhost:4001/actor`
 -   `schemaType`: the schemaType you are interested in, typically commands, so `command`